carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 ~~~
 {: .output}

-Next add and commit the changes to the repo.
+Next let's add and commit the changes to the repo.

 ~~~
 $ git add france.txt